rpminspect/rpminspect/doc/usage.rst

     bytecode versions are exceeded.
 The bytecode version is vendor specific to releases and defined in the configuration file.

+- **addedfiles**

+    Report added files from the before build to the after build.
+Debuginfo files are ignored as are files that match the patterns defined in the configuration file.
+Files added to security paths generate special reporting in case a security review is required.
+New setuid and setgid files raise a security warning unless the file is in the whitelist.

 - **ownership**

     Report files and directories owned by unexpected users and